thirstyhammer/decentralized-portfolio-optimizer/README.md

 ## Notes

 - **Model Training Shortcut**: The **Model Training & Evaluation** cell includes its own data‑loading and preprocessing steps.
-If you’ve already fetched and processed data, you may skip directly to this cell to begin GRU training.
+If you’ve already doesnt intend to index an group of assets, directly run the **Model Training & Evaluation**.
+It will ask you to either use already available file or extract new data from the API.
 - **Expected Errors**: You may encounter warnings or memory errors on large datasets.
 Ensure your API credentials are valid, you have sufficient RAM, and consider breaking data into smaller segments.